nsando84/React-Book-Search/README.md

-  ### The task was to create a book search using Google Books API that will allow user to manage book interests.
+  ### The task was to create a Book Search Application using Google Books API that will allow a user to manage their book interests.

   ### MERN - MongoDB, Express, React, Node, GoogleAPI.